Exhibitor Rules and Regulations

 Liability and Insurance

-Exhibitor assumes entire responsibility and hereby agrees to protect, indemnify, defend and hold the American College of Gastroenterology, and their employees and agents harmless against all claims or fines and attorney’s fees arising out of or caused by Exhibitor’s installation, removal, maintenance, occupancy or use of the exhibition premises or a part thereof, excluding any such liability caused by the sole negligence of the American College of Gastroenterology, Phoenix Convention Center, their employees and agents.
+Exhibitor assumes entire responsibility and hereby agrees to protect, indemnify, defend and hold the American College of Gastroenterology, and their employees and agents harmless against all claims or fines and attorney’s fees arising out of or caused by Exhibitor’s installation, removal, maintenance, occupancy or use of the exhibition premises or a part thereof, excluding any such liability caused by the sole negligence of the American College of Gastroenterology, Music City Center, their employees and agents.

 Lead Retrieval